 The scripture for today, November 22 (11/22), is Genesis 11:22 as found in the Old Testament of the Bible:

 How can it be that people could live so long in the early centuries of the world?
 Isn’t that stretching things a bit?
-Isn’t it just folklore?
+Isn’t it just folklore and myth?
 Here’s more.

 Do you see the trend downward of ages after the flood?
 Most of Noah’s life was lived before the flood.
 Some of Shem’s life was lived before, but most of it was after the flood.
 All of Serug’s life was after the flood.